 \subsection{Configuration of Active Acoustic Signal}

-The active acoustic sensing system in \name{} integrates two pairs of ultrasonic transmitters and receivers on eyeglass hinges.
-Utilizing Cross-correlation based Frequency Modulated Continuous Wave (C-FMCW)~\cite{c-fmcw} chirps, \name{} emits ultrasonic signals with linearly modulated frequencies ranging from $18$ to $21.5$ kHz and $21.5$ to $24.5$ kHz for the left and right transmitters, respectively, each with a bandwidth of $B = 3$ kHz.
+The active acoustic sensing system in \name{} incorporates two pairs of ultrasonic transmitters and receivers on the eyeglass hinges.
+Utilizing Cross-correlation-based Frequency Modulated Continuous Wave (C-FMCW)~\cite{c-fmcw} chirps, \name{} emits ultrasonic signals with linearly modulated frequencies ranging from $18.0$ to $21.0$ kHz and $21.5$ to $24.5$ kHz simultaneously for the left and right transmitters, respectively, each with a bandwidth of $B = 3$ kHz.